-As you move into a home, whether it's your first apartment or a new house, there are some essentials that you will need.
-Housewares are a very large category and you might feel overwhelmed while shopping.
-The big question is: What do you actually need?
+As you move into a home, whether it is your first apartment or a new house, there are some essentials that you will need.
+Housewares are a large category and you might feel overwhelmed while shopping.

 At the most basic level, you really only need the absolute essentials to live well.
-Most of these will be in your kitchen because the food is an important part of home life.
-The rest of your home requires just a few items to keep it clean and... well-organized.
+Most of these will be in your kitchen for food preparation.
+The rest of your home requires just a few items to keep it clean and well-organized.

 01 of 08

-Floors get dirty, it's a proven fact.
-They get dirtier faster with the more people that live in your home or if you have pets.
-Of all the appliances you could buy for your home, a vacuum is essential.
+Floors get dirtier faster with the more people that live in your home or if you have pets, and a vacuum is essential.

 It is important that you buy a vacuum based on your needs.
-If you're single, a small, inexpensive model may do the trick.
-With kids and pets, you'll want to invest in one that can stand up to regular use.
-A good vacuum really is an investment and one that should be able to last many... years.
+If you are single, a small, inexpensive model may do the trick.
+With kids and pets, you should purchase one that can stand up to regular use.
+A good vacuum is an investment and one that should be able to last many years.